 How did the Watersnoodramp happen?

-The North Sea is shaped like a funnel, so when a storm breaks from north or northwest and pushes the water southward, it cannot drain.
+The North Sea is shaped like a funnel, so when a storm breaks from the north or northwest and pushes the water southward, it cannot drain.
 This causes the water to build up and raise the sea level further.
-It’s no surprise that the 1953 flood was not the first one.
-In 1916, the Netherlands was struck by another flood which also took its toll.

-On February 1st, 1953, a northwestern storm was blowing during the spring tide.
-This meant the water level was already higher than it normally would have been.
-Adding to this the wind pushed the water up to rise higher and higher, making the sea reach a record height of 4 to 5 meters above the average sea level.
+Adding to this, the wind pushed the water up to rise higher and higher, making the sea reach a record height of four to five meters above the average sea level.

-The flooding in 1953 in the rest of Europe
+The 1953 flooding in the rest of Europe

-In Belgium, several dikes were breached and areas of Ostend and Antwerp were flooded.
-Up to 40 people lost their lives.
+In Belgium, several dikes were breached, and areas of Ostend and Antwerp were flooded.
+Around 40 people lost their lives.

 The Delta Works

-Lastly, here is a video to show the disastrous effects of the 1953 flood (in Dutch):
+Lastly, here is an original 1953 news report, to show the disastrous effects of the 1953 flood (in Dutch):